gloveboxes/PyCon-Hands-on-Lab/lab2-docker-debug/README.md

 ### From Linux, macOS, and the Windows Subsystem for Linux

 1. Create your key.
-Typically a one time operation.
+Typically a one-time operation.

 ```bash
 ssh-keygen -t rsa